intel-iot-devkit/motor-defect-detector-python/FFT/readme.md

 TESTSET 3 of the NASA bearing dataset is discarded for the observations because of the following reason:

-1: It has 6324 data file in actuality, but according to the documentation it contains 4448 data file.
+1. It has a 6324 data file in actuality, but according to the documentation it contains a 4448 data file.
 This makes very noisy data.

-2: None of the bearing indicates the symptoms of failure.
+2. None of the bearing indicates the symptoms of failure.
 However, it suddenly fails.
 This makes data inconsistent.

 The above listed reasons describe how testset3 exhibits unpredictable behavior.